crokita/strider-android/README.md

 *  Option to automatically set up the Android SDK?
 *  Kill the currently running emulator if the user decides to switch emulators between retests
 *  Move the installation logic into the prepare phase
+*  Sometimes even after waiting for the device to boot it's still not enough time to wait for pushing an apk install on the device